singhrahulism/singhrahulism/README.md

 - 👋 Hi, I’m @singhrahulism
-- 👀 I’m interested in Linux+Programming
+- 👀 I’m interested in Linux and Backend Development
-- 🌱 I’m currently learning Linux
+- 🌱 I’m currently learning anything i can :)
 - 📫 To reach me, dm at twitter.com/singhrahulism

 <!---